 Online Banks: Are They Really Banks?

 Some banks only operate online but function like regular banks.
 The best online banks let you deposit money, reach out to quality customer service, get a credit card, and do other things you can do at a physical bank.
-There are also financial technology companies, like Current, who partner with FDIC-insured banks to offer online banking services to their customers.
+There are also financial technology companies that partner with FDIC-insured banks to offer online banking services to their customers.
 This arrangement is referred to as neo-banking.
 You can deposit money to build your account and withdraw it when you need it.
 Many online banks have ATM networks that help customers save on fees.
 Some online banks reimburse you for ATM fees.

 Online Banks vs. Traditional (Brick-and-Mortar) Banks